rikymarche-ctrl/anilist-calendar-extension/README.md

 ## Acknowledgments

-- Thanks to the Anilist team for providing a great API
+- Thanks to the Anilist team for providing a great anime tracking platform
 - Inspired by various calendar applications and anime tracking solutions

 ---